Rambutan: Varieties

-Compared to propagated rambutan clones, rambutans taken from the wild have a higher acidity and potential for various food purposes.
+Well over 200 cultivars have been developed from selected clones across tropical Asia.
+Compared to propagated rambutan clones, rambutans taken from the wild have a higher acidity.
 In Indonesia, 22 rambutan cultivars were identified as good quality, with five as leading commercial cultivars: 'Binjai', 'Lebak Bulus', 'Rapiah', 'Cimacan' and 'Sinyonya', with other popular cultivars including 'Simacan', 'Silengkeng', 'Sikonto' and 'Aceh kuning'.
 In the Malay Peninsula, commercial varieties include 'Chooi Ang', 'Peng Thing Bee', 'Ya Tow', 'Azimat', and 'Ayer Mas'.